Early Childhood Oral Health Committee

 - Early Childhood Learning and Knowledge Center Oral Health Portal

 The website is a central repository for materials for Head Start and child care staff and others who work to support health and wellness for pregnant women and children enrolled in these programs.
-The oral health section provides materials related to (1) oral health assessment, follow-up, and treatment; (2) oral health education activities; and (3) oral health materials for families; (4) oral health policies and procedures; and (5) 1302.43 oral health practices.
+The oral health webpage provides materials related to (1) oral health assessment, follow-up, and treatment; (2) oral health materials for staff; (3) oral health materials for families; (4) oral health policies and procedures; and (5) 1302.43 oral health practices.

 Select Publications Posted to ECLKC

 - Effective Partnerships Guide: Improving Oral Health for Migrant and Seasonal Head Start Children and Their Families

 - IHS Head Start: Start Healthy.
 Grow Healthy